-Atomica guides students, professionals and artists of all ages towards:
+Atomica guides students, professionals, artists, and community members of all ages towards:

 - Appreciating the potential of diverse ideas, peoples and cultures

 - Developing intentional thinking

 - Discovering the benefits of mindfulness and meditation

 - Taking charge of their health